Vykat XR (diazoxide choline) for Prader-Willi syndrome

 DESTINY PWS, also named C601, recruited 127 PWS patients, 4 and older, with moderate to severe hyperphagia at 29 sites in the U.S. and the U.K.

-Participants were randomly assigned, in a 2:1 ratio, to receive an oral tablet of either DCCR, at doses ranging from 100 to 450 mg, or a placebo, once daily for 13 weeks (about three months).
-DCCR dosage was increased to a target of 3.3 to 5.8 mg per kg of body weight within the first six weeks.
+Participants were randomly assigned, in a 2:1 ratio, to receive either Vykat XR or a placebo, taken as oral tablets once daily for 13 weeks (about three months).
+Vykat XR dosage was increased to a target of 3.3 to 5.8 mg per kg of body weight within the first six weeks, with daily doses ranging from 100 to 450 mg.

-The trial’s main goal was to assess how well DCCR worked compared with a placebo to ease hyperphagia.
+The trial’s main goal was to assess how well Vykat XR worked, compared with the placebo, to ease hyperphagia.
 This was measured with the caregiver-reported Hyperphagia Questionnaire for Clinical Trials (HQ-CT), with scores ranging from 0 to 36, and higher scores reflecting more severe hyperphagia.

-Top-line data showed DCCR treatment was associated with a greater reduction in hyperphagia compared with the placebo, but this difference did not reach statistical significance, failing to meet the trial’s main goal.
+Top-line data showed Vykat XR treatment was associated with a greater reduction in hyperphagia compared with the placebo, but this difference did not reach statistical significance, failing to meet the trial’s main goal.

 Still, the therapy resulted in a significantly greater HQ-CT score reduction, by more than twofold, relative to the placebo in a subgroup of patients with more severe hyperphagia at the beginning of the study (HQ-CT scores higher than 22).

-DDCR-treated patients also experienced significant clinical improvements, as assessed by the investigators, and a significant drop in body fat, compared with those given the placebo.
+Vykat XR-treated patients also experienced significant clinical improvements, as assessed by the investigators, and a significant drop in body fat compared with those given the placebo.

 The therapy was also associated with a trend toward lessening in the anxiety, compulsivity, rigidity/irritability, and disordered thinking domains of the PWSP and a reduction in DBC2-P total scores, indicating less severe behaviors.
-But again, these differences failed to reach statistical significance.
+However, these differences failed to reach statistical significance.

 C602

-The majority of patients completing DESTINY PWS (90.6%) chose to enter its open-label extension study, called C602, where all would receive DCCR for up to three years.
+The majority of patients completing DESTINY PWS (90.6%) chose to enter its open-label extension study, called C602, where all would receive Vykat XR for up to three years.

 Results showed one year of treatment significantly reduced hyperphagia and behavioral challenges, while significantly improving body composition (with greater lean body mass) and hormonal and metabolic profiles.